Wait for Another Pullback Before Buying American Airlines

 Things may be starting to “return to normal.”
 But, don’t take that to mean smooth sailing ahead for the U.S. economy.
 The damage caused by the pandemic and its associated shutdowns could linger on throughout the year.
 And that’s especially the case for the airline industry.

 There are many reasons why the stimulus package is far from being a “silver bullet” for American and the other airlines.
-Firstly, airlines have many other fixed costs they need to cover, not just payroll.
-Secondly, it doesn’t matter how much money the U.S. Treasury throws at the airline industry: the main issue is sustained declines in passenger traffic.
+Firstly, airlines continue to burn through cash at a rapid clip.
+This airline alone anticipates losing $70 million a day through June.
+In other words, over $2 billion a month, or $6 billion a quarter.
+Losses are expected to come down this summer, but will still be in the billions per month.

-As this Barron’s article recently discussed, American Airlines plans to run flights at half-capacity in order to ensure passenger safety.
-This may be an improvement from the 90% year-over-year declines in air travel compared to last year.
-But it does highlight how air traffic could remain far below the high water mark, even after the pandemic is in the rearview mirror.
+And what’s to say the losses won’t continue into next year?
+Industry leaders like Airbus (OTCMKTS:EADSY) CEO Guillaume Faury say it could be “three to five years” before the industry recovers.

-If the air travel market remains depressed, what’s to say the airlines won’t need CARES Act 2.0?
+If a rebound happens per this bearish timeline, what’s to say the airlines won’t need CARES Act 2.0?
 With these concerns top of mind, it’s tough to be confident in the near-term prospects for American.

 Darkest Before the Dawn?